 Read more about: Best Blogs for Women.

 Kevin is a professional freelancer who specializes in finance writing.
 He covers everything from student loans, credit card and bank reviews, homeownership, careers, debt, taxes, and travel.
-This is his personal blog that focuses on sharing his expertise when it comes to money and life lessons.
+This is his personal blog (more of a personal finance blog) that focuses on sharing his expertise when it comes to money and life lessons.

 His experience as a married man of 17 years, with four children, qualifies him for this project!
 If you want to build a functional family life with functioning finances, look no further.
 Authentic, transparent, and relevant.
 This blog is a great help to families who want more out of life than just being financially secure.

 Whether you want to invest in real estate, manage your wealth, get the latest financial products, or negotiate a severance, Financial Samurai is here to help.
 This blog has a lot of followers and the number of comments attached to each post indicates that the content supplied is reaching willing ears.

 Here are five recent blog post titles of this personal finance blog that will prompt you to give this blog a go: